junxit/us-congress-code/title-06/chapter-1/sec-665a.md

   - **(1)** be a citizen of the United States; and
   - **(2)** as of the date of submitting the application to participate in the Program—
     - **(A)** have a cumulative grade point average of at least 3.2 on a 4.0 scale;
-    - **(B)** be a socially disadvantaged individual (as that term in defined in section 124.103 of title 13, Code of Federal Regulations, or successor regulation); and
+    - **(B)** be a socially disadvantaged individual (as that term in 11 So in original.
+Probably should be “is”. defined in section 124.103 of title 13, Code of Federal Regulations, or successor regulation); and
     - **(C)** be a sophomore, junior, or senior at an institution of higher education.
 - **(d)** *Direct hire authority* If an individual who receives an offer of employment under subsection (b)(3) accepts such offer, the Secretary shall appoint, without regard to provisions of subchapter I of chapter 33 of title 5 (except for section 3328 of such title) such individual to the position specified in such offer.
 - **(e)** *Reports*